johnmmason/pimonitor/README.md

 #### The Server

-The server can either be hosted locally or on a cloud instance such as AWS.

 The server consists of a Flask-based WSGI application which accepts JSON data (later referred to as "the api") from the sensors and stores the data in a PostgreSQL database.

+The server can be easily run through Docker.

 #### The Client